-Our AED (Automated External Defibrillator), which is on the wall at the rear entrance of the Village Hall, is now fully working and can be used on children over one year old and adults.
+Our Defib or Automated External Defibrillator (AED), which is on the wall at the rear entrance of the Village Hall, is now fully working and can be used on children over one year old and adults.

 In mid-September 2019 our local First Responder, Mario, gave advice on when to use it and then delivered superb training on how to use it, demonstrating how it easy it is before encouraging everyone to practise CPR on dummies.

 If anyone feels that they would like to have similar training, please let us know using the Contact Form and we will do our best to arrange it.

 If you come across someone who is unconscious, unresponsive, not breathing or not breathing normally, they’re in cardiac arrest.
 When they occur, the heart enters a chaotic rhythm preventing blood flow to vital organs, causing the heart to stop, and the person to collapse, lose consciousness and stop breathing.